gus7av/gemini_circuitpython/README.md

 - add the nessesary libraries to the lib folder, or copy the whole bundle to a lib folder on your sd card
 - insert your gemini api key in the settings.toml file

+### To-do

+- Find a way avoid emojis
+- Find the right way to insert the safety settings in json request (it is very sensitive)